vercel/virtual-event-starter-kit/README.md

 You need a database to save user data and enable the following features:

 - Generating a unique ticket number for each email.
 If DB is not set up, it’ll always be `1234`.
 - Generating a unique ticket image or ticket URL after signing in with GitHub.
-If DB is not set up, the image or the ticket URL will show generic data.
+If DB is not set up, each ticket image or URL will show generic data.

 The demo uses [Redis](https://redis.io/), but you can customize it to use any database you like.